collinlewin/STELA-Toolkit/docs/gaussian_process_intro.md

 ### In STELA:

-- We assume \( m(t) = 0 \) after standardizing the data.
+- We assume \( m(t) = 0 \) by standardizing the light curve data before modeling.
-- The covariance function is called the **kernel**, which determines the shape, smoothness, and periodicity of the model.
+- The covariance structure is encoded via a **kernel**, which determines the shape, smoothness, and periodicity of the model.
+Different kernels encode different assumptions:
+  - Smooth trends (e.g. RBF)
+  - Quasi-periodic variability (e.g. Spectral Mixture)
+  - Long- and short-term variability (e.g. Rational Quadratic)

+This combination of nonparametric flexibility and probabilistic structure is what enables STELA to robustly interpolate, sample, and propagate uncertainty across all downstream Fourier analyses.

 ---

-## 3. Kernel Functions: The Heart of the GP
+## 3. Kernel Functions

 The kernel defines the relationship between any two inputs.
 Common kernels include: